whlapinel/personal-budget-app/README.md

 - [] Testing: at least 1 Unit Test
 - [] Testing: at least 1 E2E Test
 - [] Testing: at least 1 Visual Regression test with Applitools

-### Possible extra features (by me, the developer)

-- [] Account register with ability to download bank transactions via Plaid

 ### Architectural plan (by me, the developer)